shraacha/cs488/A4/README.md

 ![macho_cows_antialiased](./Assets/SampleImages/macho-cows.png)

 ## Unique Scene
 My unique scene `Assets/scene.lua` contains my puppet from A3, and the cow model.
 It pictures Alphonse transmuting a white cow sculpture (hence why its floating).
+The picture is included below as `screenshot.png`.

 # Images